marsbroshok/mlops-labs/workshops/lab-22-tfx-pipeline/README.md

 ### Understanding the pipeline's DSL.

-The pipeline uses a custom docker image, which is a derivative of the [tensorflow/tfx:0.15.0 image](https://hub.docker.com/r/tensorflow/tfx), as a runtime execution environment for the pipeline's components.
+The pipeline uses a custom docker image, which is a derivative of the [tensorflow/tfx:0.21.0 image](https://hub.docker.com/r/tensorflow/tfx), as a runtime execution environment for the pipeline's components.
 The same image is also used as a a training image used by **AI Platform Training**

-The base `tfx` image includes TFX v0.15 and TensorFlow v2.0.
-The custom image modifies the base image by downgrading to TensorFlow v1.15 and adding the `modules` folder with the `transform_train.py` file that contains data transformation and training code used by the pipeline's `Transform` and `Train` components.
+he custom image modifies the base image by adding the `modules` folder with the `transform_train.py` file that contains data transformation and training code used by the pipeline's `Transform` and `Train` components.

-The pipeline needs to use v1.15 of TensorFlow as the AI Platform Prediction service, which is used as a deployment target, does not yet support v2.0 of TensorFlow.

 ### Building and deploying the pipeline
 #### Creating the custom docker image